andrewrgoss/andrewrgoss.com/content/resume.md

 <hr>
 ### <a name="summary"></a>Summary
-Senior data engineer experienced in building data pipelines and backend applications in the marketing/advertising domain.
+Data engineer working to advance a data-driven culture by integrating disparate data sources and empowering end users to uncover key insights that tell a bigger story.
 I have worked as both a developer and a marketer in leveraging people, process, and technology to address data story initiatives across industries such as finance, food services, higher education, retail, technology, and telecommunications.

 <hr>
 ### <a name="clients_served"></a>Clients Served